Virtual Facilitation Pro Tips

 - Always consider Accessibility needs.

-- There are a variety of learning and accessibility needs that your participants have.
-You may not be aware of their needs, and they may not ask you to accommodate their needs.
+- Your participants may have a variety of learning and accessibility needs.
+You may not be aware of these needs, and they may not ask you to accommodate them.

-Some examples of why it’s a good idea to slow down and what to consider are: Vision Loss, ASL (Signing while you talk), Hearing Loss, Colour Blind, Dyslexia, Neurodiversity, Learning Needs, Communication Preferences, English, not as a first language, Translation occuring and others.
+Some examples of why it’s a good idea to slow down and what to consider are Vision Loss, ASL (Signing while you talk), Hearing Loss, Colour Blindness, Dyslexia, Neurodiversity, Learning Needs, Communication Preferences, English not as a first language, Translation occurring, and others.
+Accessibility and inclusion are essential for making learning valuable for everyone.

 No judgement

 We all need a check-in once in a while.
 There is no judgment here!
-As virtual facilitators, there is always room to grow, improve, and ensure we reach, engage, and support all participants.
+As virtual facilitators, we always have room to grow and improve and ensure we reach, engage, and support all participants.

 Hot Bonus Tip